 Registration required; discount for early registration.

-**If you do not have a geologic background but think this may interest you please come to the Lunch and Learn on March 23, 2016 where Dion Stewart will discuss why pegmatites are so neat and how they create such precious minerals!**
+**If you do not have a geologic background but think this may interest you please come to the Lunch and Learn in March, 2016 where Tellus Curator Sarah Timm will discuss why pegmatites are so neat and how they create such precious minerals!**

 Dr. David London – University of Oklahoma

 Dr. London’s research couples field studies with geochemical experiments to understand the properties of felsic silicate melts and how those melts crystallize to generate the complex textures and zoning that are the hallmarks of granitic pegmatites.
 In his presentation, he will outline some of the key features of pegmatites and he will offer answers toward those ends based largely on his experimental programs.

 Dr. London is the author of Pegmatites, a pegmatite reference book.
 He will be available to sign copies of his book from 1 – 1:30 PM.
 Copies will also be available to purchase.

 Joe Dorris – Pinnacle 5 Minerals & Television Show “Prospectors”